-Axles can be found connected to the wheels of your car and responsible for bearing the entire weight of your vehicle.
-They also help to drive your car and in most vehicles are an important part of the steering system.
+Axles can be found connected to your car’s wheels and are responsible for bearing the entire weight of your vehicle.
+They also help drive your car and are an essential part of the steering system in most vehicles.

-Most Axles today are a split axle, meaning the wheel on each side is connected to a separate shaft.
-This allows for separate suspension of the left and right wheels, and a much easier ride.
-It also allows the left and right wheels to turn at different speeds while cornering, this improves traction and extended tire life.
+Most Axles today are split axles, meaning the wheel on each side is connected to a separate shaft.
+This allows for the independent suspension of your vehicle’s left and right wheels and a much easier ride.
+It also allows the left and right wheels to turn at different speeds while cornering.
+This improves traction and extends tire life.

 Many cars blend the transmission and the axle to make the transaxle.
-In rear-wheel vehicles the drive axle is located in the back and is connected to the driveshaft which turns the drive axle.
+For example, in rear-wheel vehicles, the drive axle is located in the back and is connected to the driveshaft, which turns the drive axle.

-The CV joint is what connects the axle and wheel together.
-And it is the CV joint that must be maintained in order for the axles to do their job properly.
-The CV joint is covered by a boot, a protecting flexible cover.
-If at any time the boot is cracked or leaking, brake fluid can leak out causing serious damage to the CV joint.
-At Silvhorn we make sure to inspect your CV joint boots whenever your car is on the lift.
+The CV joint is what connects the axle and wheel.
+And it is the CV joint that must be maintained for the axles to do their job correctly.
+The CV joint is covered by a boot, a protective flexible cover.
+If the boot is cracked or leaking at any time, brake fluid can leak out, causing severe damage to the CV joint.
+So at Silvhorn Automotive, we inspect your CV joint boots whenever your car is on the lift.